 Our research has a strong international component and we have extensive experience both living and researching outside of the U.S.A.
 (Mexico, the Caribbean, the Netherlands, and China).
 We encourage international students and potential collaborators to contact us about particular ideas or projects of interest.
 Our team can help to arrange short to mid stays at the Center for Biodiversity.
 The Center has state-of-the-art facilities for biodiversity science research including a dedicated genetics facility, large growth chambers, and extensive computing power.
 We are enthusiastic to work with potential collaborators on proposals through their local funding agencies to fund their stay.

-Vrije Universiteit Amsterdam Master’s students (or other international students) who are interested should see here about possible master’s internships.
-In your initial contact email to us, please send a brief letter of interest, a CV, and your unofficial transcripts.
+Vrije Universiteit Amsterdam Master’s students (or other international students) who are interested should see our projects and then send a contact email to either Dr. Behm or Dr. Helmus (depending on your interests).
+In that email please send a brief letter of interest, a CV, and your unofficial transcripts.